Feedback linearisation of mechanical systems using data-driven models: Experimental validation using a prototype of a high-precision motion system

 Fig. \ref{fig:sineexpp} shows the plant input and output when excited by a sine signal.
 The sine has an amplitude of 0.02 V and a frequency of 2 Hz.
 The effect of the artificial nonlinear spring is clearly visible in the output plot.
 The IO behaviour of the linearised plant to the same outer-loop sine excitation is shown in Fig. \ref{fig:sinccoon}.
+The linearising controller satisfactorily tracks its reference down to an error of $1.05\%$.
 It can be observed that, in order to track the linear output, the peak amplitudes of the plant input are more than a factor 10 higher than that of the outer-loop sine input.
 This high amplitude is required to compensate for the severe hardening effect of the spring.
-The MPC satisfactorily tracks its reference down to an error of $1.05\%$.\\
+Note that, in practical cases, it is more rational to adapt the amplitude of the outer-loop input such that an output is reached that matches the amplitude of the original nonlinear output (the one of Fig. \ref{fig:sineexpp2}); in that case, the required control input amplitudes would be significantly less severe.\\

 Fig. \ref{fig:nldafterb} shows the nonlinear distortion analysis after linearisation.
 Excellent linearisation is achieved in the first resonance peak range; odd and even distortions are therein located within at most 10 dB of the noise floor.
 In more details, the odd distortions are eliminated by more than 30 dB, and the even distortions are completely suppressed, even though a cubic nonlinearity only is modelled.
 As expected, there is no significant performance improvement around the first flexible mode of the beam.
 As a final performance indicator, Fig. \ref{fig:nldafterb} plots the output of the plant before linearisation (in light grey), \textit{i.e.}, the output data in Fig. \ref{fig:nldbeforeexp}.
 It is, in this figure, clearly visible that the effect of the hardening spring is eliminated; the resonance peak is shifted back to lower frequencies and the static output value at 0 Hz increases.
 The colouring of the noise observed in Fig. \ref{fig:nldbeforeexp} is also whitened.